Zero Escape: Virtue's Last Reward: Localization

 As with Nine Hours, Nine Persons, Nine Doors, Aksys Games localized Virtue's Last Reward for its North American release.
 Nobara Nakayama translated the game's text from Japanese to English, which was then localized by editor Ben Bateman.
 Bateman later stated that overcoming various translation issues was one of the hardest aspects of editing Virtue's Last Reward.
 Although Uchikoshi had written the game with the English-language audience in mind, which avoided several plot-related translation problems, a few jokes did not translate properly and had to be changed during localization.
 There were also two characters who "talked like animals" in the Japanese version of the game: Zero III, who added "-usa" to the end of its sentences, which is the first half of usagi (the Japanese word for "rabbit"); and Sigma, who added "-nya" (the Japanese onomatopoeia for the sound cats make) to the end of his sentences whenever he talked about cats.
 Bateman solved this by writing rabbit and cat themed puns.
 Another challenge for Bateman was keeping track of the story moments from each branching path.
 It was important to know whether information regarding each character had been revealed yet to the player in that timeline, as this would ultimately affect the word choice and attitude of each line of dialogue.
 In the original release of the game, instances in dialogue involving the contraction of "I don't know" were spelled as "donno", rather than the more conventional "dunno", which became something of interest among fans.
-Bateman has stated that he has always considered "donno" to be normal, as it's made up of "don't" and "know", and never realized that this spelling would be considered unusual, until fans began making a deal about it.
+Bateman has stated that he has always considered "donno" to be normal, as it is made up of "don't" and "know", and never realized that this spelling would be considered unusual, until fans began making a deal about it.
 This was altered in the Nonary Games version of the game to the more conventional "dunno".

 For voice casting, the localization team was sent a list of people who might fit the roles, along with short reels for each actor.
 Once the actors had been chosen, Bateman wrote the voice direction, which consisted of short blurbs the voice actors saw next to the line they were supposed to say, so they would know how to perform it.
 While the North American version of the game allows the user to select either Japanese or English audio tracks, the European version, which was released by Rising Star Games, only features the Japanese audio track.
 The Nonary Games version includes the English and Japanese voice tracks in all regions.